carriepresley/carriepresley/README.md

 ![I wear a lot of hats.](https://res.cloudinary.com/carriepresley/image/upload/v1601332278/carriepresley/Header_092820_kxgg92.jpg)

 # Hey, what's up?
+I'm Carrie.

-I'm Carrie Presley, the number-crunching, tech-swooning, mistake-making, always-learning, creator and rebel to the norm.
+The the number-crunching, tech-swooning, mistake-making, always-learning, creator and rebel to the norm.

 While navigating through my professional experiences in corporate accounting and math education, I was constantly expanding on current software and creatively experimenting with technology.